-Feedback Theme Main points Concerns with the public engagement, and/or that AT won't listen to feedback Mentions: 2 AT will not listen to public feedback.
-AT did not listen to feedback regarding last speed limit review in Puketāpapa, it is now more dangerous.
+Feedback Theme Main points Concerns with the public engagement, and/or that AT won't listen to feedback Mentions: 4 AT will not listen to public feedback.
+AT did not listen to feedback regarding last speed limit review in Franklin, it is now more dangerous.
 AT needs to communicate their responses to feedback better.
 There is very limited opportunity to provide feedback.
 The outcomes have already been decided as you state, "no change is not an option".
 AT only listens to vocal minority groups.
 Sick of the government deciding things without consulting the ratepayers.
 AT never propose increased speed limits.
 AT need to release statistics to show proof of speed limit reduction requirements on each road.
 Consultation website was poorly designed and difficult to navigate, meaning that an informed assessment cannot be made.
 Concerns the map in the brochure drop is deceptive - the dots are incorrectly placed.
 Had technical issues with the online survey and/or interactive map tool.
 Concerns the leaflet is propaganda and doesn't contain accurate statistics.
+Concern that there is a discrepancy between the online information when giving feedback and the leaflet drop: D'Oyly Drive included in the leaflet but not the online 'Have your say'.
 Stop using Facebook groups for feedback.
 Need an option for people to be added to the mailing list once feedback is gathered that doesn't require giving feedback.
 Future proposals should be posted on local community boards.
 AT should communicate directly with locals and drive the roads to better understand the problems.
 Other comments People parking in unsuitable places causes congestion and is unsafe.
 Slows down emergency response vehicles who are only allowed to travel 20km/h above limit.
 Rules around the use of E-scooters and bikes need to be formalised. e.g. giving way, signalling, where to ride, interactions with pedestrians.
 Speed reductions of 50% or more will not be tolerated by the community.
 Bicycles and buses now have more road than cars.

-Once implemented, will there be a grace period to allow motorists to adjust to new limits?
+Feedback Theme Main points Once implemented, will there be a grace period to allow motorists to adjust to new limits?
+Road and street section selection is confusing - some cul de sacs around Great North Road (Avondale) are 30km/h but not all.
+Accidents around Mt Eden, Truro Road, caused not by speed but by poor traffic management on game days.
 Bus drivers need bus monitors to assist with managing order on school buses as the drivers are distracted and this is a safety issue.

-Feedback Theme Main points Speed limits around Marae should be reduced.
+Speed limits around Marae should be reduced.
 Stop people parking their cars on Galaxy Drive.
 Should be using digital speed signs.
 Too many speed bumps are bad for the environment (braking and acceleration around speed bumps consume more fuel).
 Road 'calming' measures are not fair/appropriate.
-Need to better synchronise traffic lights through Auckland.
+Proposed changes seem to unfairly target South Auckland Need to better synchronise traffic lights through Auckland.
 Need strict legislation around liability for cyclists and motorists causing accidents.
 Consider introducing parking restrictions in busy / bottleneck areas to ease congestion and safety issues.
 Ensure there is space for Loading Zones and School Drop Off Zones in busy areas, such as school zones.
 Doesn't agree with the use of Te Reo Māori in the brochure.
-Speed bumps in some suburbs have pushed the speeding problem into other suburbs.
+Speed bumps in some suburbs have pushed the speeding problem into other suburbs (like Manurewa).
 Electric vehicles need to make more noise so pedestrians can hear them.
 Bus parking is an issue in the city.
 They do not indicate when they're pulling out.
 Install more traffic lights at intersection of main roads/side streets to make it safer to turn right.